-Beyond the comparison of two municipalities in the left panel of Figure 1, our empirical analysis studies the relaxation of the financial constraint in some municipalities (an increase in λ_m in a subset of municipalities).
-The alleviation of financial constraints in some municipalities will trigger additional responses, as depicted in the right panel of Figure 1.
+Local and Economy-Wide Equilibrium.
+Our empirical analysis studies the relaxation of financial constraints in some municipalities (an increase in λ_m in a subset of municipalities).
+The alleviation of financial constraints in some Brazilian municipalities will trigger additional responses, as depicted in the right panel of Figure 1.

-At a constant interest rate r, the relaxation of the financial constraint in some municipalities causes a lower current account balance for Brazil as a whole and attracts gross capital inflows and thus import competition as the trade balance drops with the current account balance (for given initial net foreign wealth).
 Financially constrained firms in the municipalities where the financial constraints are alleviated (where λ_m increases) scale up their operations and, by (13), raise labor demand closer to optimal employment size (while also raising the capital-labor ratio closer to unconstrained optimum).
 The added labor demand bids up the local wage w_m .
 The higher wage rate has several general-equilibrium consequences.
 First, some workers in the economy earn higher incomes.
 Second, higher labor costs reduce optimal firm size in the local labor market and thus make the financial constraint less binding (an increase in D_m in equation (9)).
 Third, the selection threshold (15) increases under higher factor prices, inducing exit of previously viable firms.
 Fourth, higher factor prices raise product prices $p(\nu)$ (see Appendix A.1), which in turn tend to raise revenues and thus profits and entrepreneurs' incomes at given firm sizes (see eq.
 (14)).
 Fifth, the consumption effect through product market size A is ambiguous because rising product prices counteract rising incomes for consumption by (1).

 The exact general-equilibrium effects depend on the specification of the (joint) distribution of $(\phi, z) \sim F(\phi, z)$.
-For empirical analysis on a small open economy, we discern two types of responses: local and economy-wide.
+We discern two types of responses: local and economy-wide.
 When it comes to local general-equilibrium responses, labor-market clearing in each municipality m determines the local wage w_m :

 Beyond first impact, in general equilibrium the increase in w_m affects both the financial constraint schedule (9) and the two-part firm entry schedule given by (15) and (16).
 The w_m increase raises φ_m with an elasticity $(\mu - \alpha)$ directly and reduces the threshold with an elasticity of $(\mu - 1)$ or less, so that φ_m unambiguously increases (because $(\mu - \alpha) - (\mu - 1) = (1 - \alpha) > 0$).
 While the change of the slope of the left arm of the firm entry schedule (16) is indeterminate, the upward shift is the same as in (15).
 The entire firm entry schedule shifts upwards as shown in the right panel in Figure 1 with the change from the gray curve to the blue curve.
 The marginal firms just above the previous gray firm entry schedule now exit.
 The effect on the financial constraint schedule (9) is ambiguous, and we consequently do not depict it in Figure 1.4 The labor-market competition from newly unconstrained firms and entrants therefore causes unambiguous exit in a municipality with an alleviated financing constraint.
-Moreover, in a municipality with an alleviated financial constraint entrants will have a strictly higher productivity than before if the new productivity threshold for unconstrained firms φ_m strictly exceeds the average productivity of entrants before.
+Moreover, in a municipality with an alleviated financial constraint schedule firms productivity than before if the new productivity threshold for unconstrained firms φ_m strictly exceeds the average productivity of entrants before.

 Economy-wide general-equilibrium effects can be conditioned out in empirical work using time fixed effects.
-For nationally integrated product markets and globally integrated capital markets, firms in all municipalities face the same changes in product prices p and market size A. Time fixed effects absorb these common economy-wide responses.
+For nationally integrated product markets and capital markets, firms in all municipalities face the same changes in product prices p, market size A, and interest rate r.
+Time fixed effects absorb these common economy-wide responses.